gabegrand/lilo/README.md

 cd lilo
 ```

+Next, install the `lilo` conda environment.

+> [!NOTE]
-Create the conda environment.
-Note that you may wish to install the [libmamba](https://conda.github.io/conda-libmamba-solver/getting-started/) solver, which significantly speeds up environment resolution.
+> If this step is taking a long time, you may wish to install the [libmamba](https://conda.github.io/conda-libmamba-solver/getting-started/) solver, which significantly speeds up environment resolution.
 ```
 conda env create -f environment.yml
 ```